Ibrahim Kefas: Early life and education

+Career

 As a group captain, Kefas was appointed governor of Delta State on 26 September 1994.

 While governor of Delta State, he sacked professor Frank Mene Adedemiswanye Ukoli, Vice-Chancellor of Delta State University for political reasons, an incident recorded in Ukoli's book A state university is born: throes of birth, ordeals of growth.

-In March 2002, as Taraba State Chairman of People's Democratic Party, Kefas and other party politicians were attacked by over 200 youths who invaded a party rally, and narrowly escaped death.
+In March 2002, as Taraba State Chairman of Peoples Democratic Party, Kefas and other party politicians were attacked by over 200 youths who invaded a party rally, and narrowly escaped death.

 Kefas was nominated as National Democratic Party candidate for governor in the 2007 elections in Taraba State.
 The winner was the People's Democratic Party candidate, Danbaba Suntai.

+Death

 Kefas died in the early hours of 1 October 2021, in a hospital in Abuja.